Jacky-Lzx/bookmark.yazi/README.md

   jump_notify = true,
   -- Optional, the cli of fzf.
   cli = "fzf",
-  -- Optional, a string used for randomly generating keys, where the preceding characters have higher priority. keys = "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ", -- Optional, the path of bookmarks path = (ya.target_family() == "windows" and os.getenv("APPDATA") .. "\\yazi\\config\\bookmark") or
+  -- Optional, the path of bookmarks path = (ya.target_family() == "windows" and os.getenv("APPDATA") .. "\\yazi\\config\\bookmark") or
         (os.getenv("HOME") .. "/.config/yazi/bookmark"),